qroam/web-document-discourse-parsing/README.md

 # WebDP: Web-Document-Discourse-Parsing

 This is the repository of web document discourse parsing, source code of a paper to be published at findings of ACL 2023.

-In this paper we proposed a new task named WebDP, for facilitating research on discourse parsing of current-days' web-documents on the internet, revealing their free-styled discourse organization and leaveraging their semi-structured information.
+In this paper, we proposed a new task named WebDP for facilitating research on discourse parsing of current-days' web-documents on the internet, revealing their free-styled discourse organization and leaveraging their semi-structured information.

 Our code and data will be coming soon.